Watch the author walk through the problem step-by-step

 For the ChatParticipant table, we'll want to be able to (1) look up all participants for a given chat and (2) look up all chats for a given user.

-- We can do this with a composite primary key on the chatId and participantId fields.
-A range lookup on the chatId will give us all participants for a given chat.
+We can do this with a composite primary key on the chatId and participantId fields.
+A Query on the chatId partition key will return all participants for a given chat.

 Great!
 We got some chats.
 How about messages?